Publication

 The tinkering is genuinely fun.
 I am a Stanford-trained surgeon who now works in health tech, so my days involve complex systems.
 But building systems for your own home offers a different feedback loop.
 You write an automation and thirty seconds later your house does something new.

 I underestimated how much the cloud model trains you to accept mediocrity.
 Once everything responds instantly, you build automations you never would have attempted.
-Presence-based lighting.
-Temperature adjustments by occupied room.
-Automatic notifications when the kids' bathroom humidity spikes, meaning someone actually took a shower (worth celebrating in my house).
+Presence-based lighting using Aqara FP2 mmWave sensors.
+Temperature adjustments by occupied room via the Ecobee's room sensors.
+Automatic notifications when the kids' bathroom humidity spikes (measured by a Sonoff SNZB-02 temp/humidity sensor), meaning someone actually took a shower -- worth celebrating in my house.
+These automations depend on sub-second response times.
+They would not work reliably over a cloud round-trip with 300-800ms of jitter.

 Frequently Asked Questions